 It took the Victorians one hundred years to build the Avon and Kennet canal - what they did not realise is that it had already been built six thousand years beforehand just 3km above their construction.

 Even on this partial section of Wansdyke (this is only the west section) it would have had over twelve sources of water to fill the ditch and keep it flooded for boats.
 The Victorian had to use a system of 'locks' to move water around - our prehistoric ancestors just created a new river to sail upon, which begs the question - who are the better engineers?
-I shall be bring out a book in the spring that looks at this engineering project in great detail but two aspects I would like to share with you here is the scale of this project.
-The Avon and Kennet was 6m wide and 1.3m deep, Wansdyke is 21m wide and 3m deep.
+I shall be bringing out a book in the spring that looks at this engineering project in great detail, but two aspects I would like to share with you here is the scale of this project.
+The Avon and Kennet were 6m wide and 1.3m deep; Wansdyke is 21m wide and 3m deep.

 Wansdyke splits into two sections - both of which join to a water source.
 So did the ancient sailors have a choice of directions or did one of the water sources dry up and was another canal needed to be built?

-Again only more detailed field walking on this site will be able to tells us, if it was a split in the river system one of those Barrows that surround the junction would have indicated the way - but which one, or is one on the exact junction missing?
+Again only more detailed field walking on this site will be able to tell us if it were a split in the river system one of those Barrows that surround the junction would have indicated the way - but which one, or is one at the exact junction missing?